 Why is it that as soon as we get that house, that job, that car, that, "you-fill-in-the-blank," the shine wears off so quickly - the horizon just keeps moving, and we never really experience peace?
 In this series, Chip unmasks a vicious opponent that's constantly poised to steal our peace and create an all-consuming discontent.
 If you’re ready for a spiritual journey of adventure and an intimacy with God like you’ve never known before, this series, from Philippians, Chapter 4, is the road map you're looking for.More from this series

 How many people know what I’m talking about if I say “a scouting report”?
 What’s a scouting report?
 You look at the film, you watch the other team, and what do you do?
 You figure out what their strengths are, what their weaknesses are, so you come up with your game plan.

-On a less light note, I had a very, very good friend, in my years in Dallas, who was a squad leader in Vietnam.
-And he would take 12 to 15 men out, and they would do a little circular – about three to four miles – and make a loop, and he said the most terrifying thing – because he was the leader, and he had about 10 to 12 men in his care – and he said, “We would go out, and we’d make this loop, not every day, but very frequently, we’d find ourselves where we’d be in jungle, jungle, jungle, and then we’d have to go across a space of about a hundred yards – maybe two hundred, max – and it would be wide open – just rice paddies.
-But you were completely exposed.
+I had a very, very good friend, in my years in Dallas, who was a squad leader in Vietnam.
+And he would take 12 to 15 men out, and they would do a little circular – about three to four miles – and make a loop.
+"We’d find ourselves where we’d be in jungle, jungle, jungle, and then we’d have to go across a space of about a hundred yards – maybe two hundred, max – and it would be wide open – just rice paddies.
+But you were completely exposed."